gecos-lab/DomStudioFacets/README.md

 # DomStudioFacets
 @ 2020 by Andrea Bistacchi, distributed under the GNU AGPL v3.0 license.

-Function used for the analysis of data output from CloudCompare facets
+Matlab script used for the analysis of data output from CloudCompare facets plugin.

 Last update 2018/09/12